- Academic Appeals

 - UTFA Workload Adjudication

 PLEASE NOTE: the contents of the web site, where possible, has been written in simplified language.
-Should a question/dispute arise where the language in the web site differs from The Discipline Appeals Board Terms of Reference, the relevant Codes and the Terms of Reference will prevail.
+Should a question/dispute arise where the language in the web site differs from the Academic Appeals Committee Terms of Reference, the Terms of Reference will prevail.

 A specific action requested by a student in order to correct an alleged action taken by their Instructor/Division with respect to academic work.